top of page

 WE REJECT the assertions that the study of Latin has minimal benefit since it is a “dead” language lacking native speakers, and that it must be burdensome and of little interest to young students.

-2nd curriculum: Students build a Latin vocabulary and foundation using Song Book Latin.
+2nd curriculum: Students build a Latin vocabulary and foundation using Song school Latin.

-3rd-8th curriculum: Students utilize the Memoria Press curriculum and attend weekly Latin Lab where they practice reading and speaking in Latin.
+3rd-11th curriculum: Students utilize the PictaDicta curriculum where they practice reading and speaking in Latin.

 Art